 - Freedom to modify the software

-- Anybody redistributing the modified version will provide similar independence to others for freely using, redistributing, and making alteration in that software so that the whole community is benefited.
+- Anybody redistributing the modified version will provide similar independence to others for freely using, redistributing, and making alterations in that software so that the whole community is benefited.

-- In case of copyleft, author (developer) cannot stop others from using, modifying and redistributing as per the conditions disclosed in the GPL license.
+- In the case of copyleft, the author (developer) cannot stop others from using, modifying, and redistributing as per the conditions disclosed in the GPL license.

 Ministry/Office Administering the Copyrights